simplex-chat/simplex-chat/docs/FAQ.md

 - do you always want that your contacts can see when you read all their messages?
 Probably, even with your close friends, sometimes you would prefer to have time before you answer their message, and also have a plausible deniability that you have not seen the message.
 And this should be ok - in the end, this is your device, and it should be for you to decide whether this confirmation message is sent or not, and when it is sent.
 - what practical problems an automatic notification sent to your contacts when you read the message solves for you compared with you simply adding a reaction to a message or sending a quick reply?

 Overall, it seems that this feature is more damaging to your communications with your contacts than it is helpful.
-It keeps senders longer in the app, nervously waiting for read receipts, exploiting addicitve patterns - having you spend more time in the app is the reason why it is usually present in most messaging apps.
+It keeps senders longer in the app, nervously waiting for read receipts, exploiting addictive patterns - having you spend more time in the app is the reason why it is usually present in most messaging apps.
 It also creates a pressure on the recipients to reply sooner, and if read receipts are opt-in, it creates a pressure to enable it, that can be particularly damaging in any relationships with power imbalance.

 We think that delivery receipts are important and equally benefit both sides as the conversation, as they confirm that communication network functions properly.
 But we strongly believe that read receipts is an anti-feature that only benefits the app developers, and hurts the relations between the app users.
 So we are not planning to add it even as opt-in.
 In case you want your contact to know you've read the message put a reaction to it.
 And if you don't want them to know it - it is also ok, what your device sends should be under your control.